sena-00/bandit/README.md

 exit 0
 ~~~

 We can see that a *more* function is triggered, and that we`ll be using shell, instead of bash.
 This *more* mentioned, works when the terminal window is too small to show all the information.
+To trigger this, lets try ssh'ing again, but now with the purposely resized window.

 ## Bandit 26
 <div id='id-section18'/>